rss logo

 root@host:~# smartctl -a -d cciss,0 /dev/sda

-Here we will see how to perform SMART self tests on disk.
+This section shows how to perform various SMART self-tests on a disk.

 root@host:~# smartctl -t short /dev/<device>